rfc-st/humble/README.md

-  -df                         Do not follow redirects (if omitted, the last redirection will be the one analyzed) -e [PATH]                   Shows TLS/SSL checks (requires the PATH of https://testssl.sh/ and Linux/Unix OS) -f [TERM]                   Shows fingerprint statistics (will be the Top 20 if "TERM", e.g. "Google", is omitted) -g                          Shows guidelines for securing popular web servers/services -l {es}                     The language for displaying analyses, errors and messages (if omitted it will be in English) -o {csv,html,json,pdf,txt}  Exports analysis to 'scheme_host_port_yyyymmdd.ext' file (csv/json files will contain a brief analysis)
+  -df                         Do not follow redirects (if omitted, the last redirection will be the one analyzed) -e [PATH]                   Shows TLS/SSL checks (requires the PATH of https://testssl.sh/ and Linux/Unix OS) -f [TERM]                   Shows fingerprint statistics (will be the Top 20 if "TERM", e.g. "Google", is omitted) -g                          Shows guidelines for enabling security HTTP response headers on popular servers/services -l {es}                     The language for displaying analyses, errors and messages (if omitted it will be in English) -o {csv,html,json,pdf,txt}  Exports analysis to 'scheme_host_port_yyyymmdd.ext' file (csv/json files will contain a brief analysis)
   -op OUTPUT_PATH             Exports analysis to OUTPUT_PATH (if omitted, the PATH of 'humble.py' will be used)